ballerina-platform/ballerina-dev-website/swan-lake/learn/tools-ides/setting-up-visual-studio-code/run-and-debug.md

 For more information on debugging your code using VS Code, go to [VS Code Documentation](https://code.visualstudio.com/docs/editor/debugging).

 ## Troubleshooting
-- Stepping over code lines in non-blocking paths (eg: action invocations) will not pause VM on next line
+- Stepping over code lines in non-blocking paths (eg: action invocations) will not pause VM on the next line
-    - workaround: manually put a breakpoint to next line
+    - workaround: manually put a breakpoint to the next line
 - There are some cases where stepping over gives unexpected behavior
     - Eg: When there are multiple workers and a wait expression waiting for them, even though step over hit and pass wait line in source, workers are not yet finished execution.